Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

-\begin{yproof} We will prove the lemma by way of contradiction.
+\begin{yproof} We prove the lemma by way of contradiction.
 Assume that there are two distinct strings $x_1,x_2\in\{0,1\}^*$ satisfying that $M$ transforms $u$ to $v$ while reading $x_1$ along computation subpath $p_1$ and $M$ transforms $u$ to $v$ while reading $x_2$ along computation subpath $p_2$.
-Let us consider $x\in D_{(2,3)}$ such that $x$ contains $x_1$ as a substring and an accepting $(1,2)$-computation path $p_{x,y}$ on input $x\#x^R\#y$ contains $p_1$ as a subpath.
+Let us consider a string $x$ in $D_{(2,3)}$ such that $x$ contains $x_1$ as a substring and an accepting $(1,2)$-computation path $p_{x,y}$ on input $x\#x^R\#y$ contains $p_1$ as a subpath for a certain string $y\in\{0,1\}^n$.
 Let $x'$ be a string obtained from $x$ by replacing $x_1$ with $x_2$.
-It is thus possible to swap the two subpaths $p_1$ and $p_2$ without changing the acceptance criteria of $M$.
-Therefore, $M$ must have an accepting $(1,2)$-computation path on $x'\#x^R\#y$.
+It is possible to swap the two subpaths $p_1$ and $p_2$ without changing the acceptance criteria of $M$.
+Therefore, $M$ must have an accepting $(1,2)$-computation path on the input $x'\#x^R\#y$.
 This is absurd since $x'\neq x$. \end{yproof}